 How to Train Your Dog to Speak

-- Choose one simple word for the bark command.
-The word should be easy to remember and used consistently.
-Good choices include "speak," "bark," and "talk."
+Once your dog seems to understand the quiet cue, it is time to move onto the bark command.
+Choose one simple word for the bark command.
+The word should also be easy to remember and used consistently, such as "speak," "bark," or "talk."
 You can make up your own word or short phrase, but make sure it doesn't sound too much like another cue word or your dog's name.

 - Once again, get your dog to bark naturally.